vaaranan-y/vaaranan-y/README.md

 <h1> Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> My name is Vaaranan! </h1>

 <p>
-I'm a 3rd Year Computer Science Student at the University of Waterloo, specializing in Digital Hardware.
+I'm a 4th Year Computer Science Student at the University of Waterloo, specializing in Digital Hardware and Artificial Intelligence.
 I am passionate about Cloud Computing, Backend Development, and IoT Technology.
 I am currently trying to find opportunities in all these areas.
 I am currently seeking internship opportunities for Summer 2023.
 My my areas of Expertise include AWS, Azure, Java, Python (Django), JavaScript (Node.js, Express.js, Angular.js, React.js), SQL (MySQL), NoSQL (MongoDB and DynamoDB), and I hope to add more to the list!
 </p>
 <p>
 Feel free to take a look around my GitHub to get a better idea of the projects I have worked on, and to fork, raise issues, and make PRs.
 Or, feel free to message me (contect details below)!